Mitigating the Non-Linearities in a Pyramid Wavefront Sensor: Related Work

 \section{Related Work}

-PWFSs are being used in modern observatories including Keck\cite{IRPWFSatKeck}, Large Binocular Telescope \cite{PWFSatLargeBT}, Large Magellan Telecope \cite{NGSatGMT} and upcoming at Thirty Meter Telescope \cite{Vran2015PyramidVS}.
-They tend to replace more traditional Shack-Hartmann WFS in natural guide stars AO systems because of their increased sensitivity, which enables larger sky coverage.
+Modern observatories are increasingly employing PWFSs, including Keck\cite{IRPWFSatKeck}, the Large Binocular Telescope \cite{PWFSatLargeBT}, the Large Magellan Telescope \cite{NGSatGMT} and the Thirty Meter Telescope \cite{Vran2015PyramidVS} currently under construction.
+The PWFS tends to replace the more traditional Shack-Hartmann WFS in Natural Guide Star AO systems because of its increased sensitivity which enables improved AO correction and/or larger sky coverage.

-Research has so far focussed on trying to improve wavefront reconstruction by using spatial and temporal correlations within WFS measurements.
-For example, Correia et al\cite{correia2021} use Kalman filters for spatial-temporal control of a simulated PWFS of the Keck-II NIRC2 AO system.
-Neural network approach has been propose in order to maximize the use of these correlation, such as in Swanson et al\cite{Swanson_2021} and in Hafeez et al. \cite{Hafeez2022}.